Scientists Look For Antibiotic-Resistant Germs In Raw Sewage

 But whether such monitoring would be feasible and accurate on a larger scale was unknown.
 Manaia and her colleagues set out to demonstrate that it could work by using existing data as a reference.

-EARS-Net has been monitoring antibiotic resistance in hospitals across Europe for over a decade, and has found a clear north-to-south, east-to-west gradient in both antibiotic usage and levels of resistance.
-Northern Europe tends to use fewer antibiotics and harbor less resistance than Southern or Eastern Europe.
+EARS-Net has been monitoring antibiotic resistance in hospitals across Europe for over a decade and has found a clear north-to-south, east-to-west gradient in both antibiotic usage and levels of resistance.
+Northern Europe tends to use fewer antibiotics and harbor less resistance than does Southern or Eastern Europe.

 Manaia asked whether wastewater treatment plants across Europe would show a similar pattern.